SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

-scrttv visualizes waveform data (see :ref:`Figure below <fig-scrttv-overview>`) in real-time, from archives or files of a defined window length (default: 30 minutes) and of defined streams/stations (default: streams defined by global bindings). scrttv dynamically switches between two modi.
+scrttv visualizes waveform data in miniSEED format (see :ref:`Figure below <fig-scrttv-overview>`) in real-time or from archives with a defined window length (default: 30 minutes) of defined streams/stations (default: streams defined by global bindings).
+Additionally, phase picks are visualized.

+scrttv can be used for view waveforms,
+:ref:`visual waveform quality control <scrttv-waveform-qc>` or :ref:`interactive signal detection <scrttv-signal-detection>`.

+When in :ref:`message mode <scrttv-modes>` scrttv dynamically resorts waveforms:
-In the normal mode the trace order is given by the configuration file.
+Normally, the trace order is given by configuration, e.g., ordering by epicentral distance from a location given by :confval:`streams.sort.latitude` and :confval:`streams.sort.longitude`.
-In the event mode the traces are sorted by epicentral distance to the latest origin received from the messaging.
-In addition to waveforms information about gaps or overlaps, picks and the time of incoming origins are displayed.
+In the event that a new SeisComP :term:`event` arrives from the messaging, the traces are sorted  automatically by epicentral distance to the latest origin received.
+In addition to waveforms, information about gaps or overlaps, picks and the time of incoming origins are displayed.

 .. _fig-scrttv-overview: